leighmacdonald/gbans/README.md

 ![Lines of Code](https://tokei.rs/b1/github/leighmacdonald/gbans)
 [![Discord chat](https://img.shields.io/discord/704508824320475218)](https://discord.gg/YEWed3wY3F)

-gbans was initially intended to be a more modern & secure replacement for [sourcebans](https://github.com/GameConnect/sourcebansv1) / [sourcebans++](https://sbpp.dev).
-It has since had its scope expanded to include more optional support for general game server management tasks as well as future plans for in depth plater stat tracking.
+gbans is a game management system for Team Fortress 2 that incorporates a global ban system similar to [sourcebans++](https://sbpp.dev) as well as some additional basic community tools like news & wikis. gbans was initially intended to be a more modern & secure replacement

 ## Stability / Usage Notice